 In 2006 I saw the movie The Devil Wears Prada – it was astonishingly close to my own experience of working at the Bata Shoe Museum.
 The movie about a young, energetic, naive assistant to an overbearing control freak was based on Lauren Weisberger’s thinly veiled experience of working for Anna Wintour at Vogue magazine.

 Sonja had been born into a wealthy upper middle-class Swiss family with strict, traditional values.
 She always told interviewers that she was studying architecture when she met her future husband.
-The truth was that she was only weeks into her first semester when she met Thomas Bata.
+The truth was that she had just started her undergrad when she met Thomas Bata.
 In a soft moment she once told me her mother took her out of university and enrolled her in a cooking school so she would make a better wife.
 This was Sonja’s Achilles heel – she was in awe of academics, jealous of their accomplishments because their success was her unfulfilled dream.

 In 1946, at the age of 19, Sonja married Thomas Bata.
 The Bata Shoe Company had been founded in 1894 in the town of Zlin (in what is today the Czech Republic), by Thomas Bata’s father Tomáš.
 The company was at the height of success in 1932 when Tomáš died in a plane crash, leaving Thomas and Tomáš’ brother Jan in a legal battle over control of the company.
 Anticipating the coming war, Thomas built manufacturing plants in the United States and Canada in 1939.
 After the war, all the Eastern European manufacturing plants and stores disappeared behind the descending iron curtain.
 The company’s HQ was relocated first to England, and later Canada.